Vizient has ranked Rush University Medical Center #1 for quality among the nation’s most prestigious academic medical centers. Learn more.

 A common misconception is that alcohol abuse is the lone cause of liver disease.
 "Often when I tell people that they have cirrhosis of the liver they immediately say they don't drink or they've never had alcohol," says Shah.
 "But there are many other things that can cause liver problems."

-Hepatitis B, hepatitis C, fatty liver and genetic conditions, such as Wilson’s disease or hemochromatosis, can also cause liver failure.
-Hepatitis C and alcohol — which cause swelling and inflammation of the liver — are the most common culprits behind chronic liver disease.
+Hepatitis B, hepatitis C, fatty liver and genetic conditions, such as Wilson's disease or hemochromatosis, can also cause liver failure.
+Along with alcohol, Hepatitis C — which causes swelling and inflammation of the liver — is the most common culprit behind chronic liver disease.

 Hepatitis C — also spread through blood and body secretions — is an increasing public health concern because it often goes undetected, while gradually damaging the liver.
 In fact, of the roughly four million people in the United States who have hepatitis C, about three million of those people are unaware of it, according to Shah.